 Deca-millionaire California Governor Gavin Newsom and his wife were spotted having an opulent dinner with California Medical Association officials in mid-November.
 The 12 of them were all sitting in close quarters indoors without masks, which is against what Newsom has been encouraging Californians to do.

 As a Financial Samurai, you know the rules are different for politicians and the rest of us.
+There are folks out there who learn how to befriend more politicians so they can do what they want.
 Therefore, none of us should be surprised or angry at the hypocrisy.
 After all, it is the people who give politicians power by voting.

 Instead of getting upset, think about the bright side.